 2. Documentation of immunity under subsection 2 in SBHE Policy 506.1 means: (a) evidence of at least one dose of meningococcal conjugate vaccine after age 16.
 Student is given one term to submit required immunization.
 If it is not received prior to the next term registration date, a hold is put on their account until it is cleared.

 3. Valley City State University will follow the policies and recommendations of the NDUS system.
 Students enrolled in early entry (dual credit), distance learning courses, courses taught off campus, continuing education or noncredit courses, and students in attendance at camps, workshops or programs and classes delivered under contract to a third party are exempt from SBHE Policy 506.1.
 VCSU faculty and staff will be exempt from immunization policy and procedures.
-VCSU may grant additional exemptions upon application to and approval by the authorized institution official, under established campus procedures, when: (a) immunization is contraindicated by medical condition that is certified by a medical provider; (b) the student has had one immunization and agrees to have a second one no less than one month later; or (c) the student’s beliefs preclude participation in an immunization program.
+VCSU may grant additional exemptions upon application to and approval by the Vice President of Student Affairs, when: (a) immunization is contraindicated by medical condition that is certified by a medical provider; (b) the student has had one immunization and agrees to have a second one no less than one month later; or (c) the student’s beliefs preclude participation in an immunization program.

 Approved: March 2017